yield-sync/specifications/v1-vaults/VaultDeployer.md

-# Yield Sync V1 Vault Factory
+# Yield Sync V1 Vault Deployer

 This is defintion for the V1 Vaults deployer.